crazy-max/docker-dokuwiki/README.md

 ## How can i help ?

-All kinds of contributions are welcomed :raised_hands:!
+All kinds of contributions are welcomed :raised_hands:!<br />

-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:
+The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon:<br />
 But we're not gonna lie to each other, I'd rather you buy me a beer or two :beers:!

 [![Beerpay](https://beerpay.io/crazy-max/docker-dokuwiki/badge.svg?style=beer-square)](https://beerpay.io/crazy-max/docker-dokuwiki)